DannnyzZ/Scripted-Linux-Hardening-SLH-/README.md

 **Using SLH Safely:**

-While developing SLH (Secure Linux Hardening) scripts, I encountered instances where improper modifications led to system failures.
+While developing SLH (Secure Linux Hardening) scripts, I encountered instances where improper modifications led to system failures or *full bricking*.
 Deploying these scripts in a production environment without thorough testing can result in irreversible damage to critical system functions.
+Working on *snapshots* is highly recommended in this manner.

 Key Points: